MasterTemple/This-is-Tech-Today-Bot/README.md

 ## 4. Repeat Step 2 to add more rows and Step 3 to add more roles.

 ## 5. You are done.
 The users just select the role they want and the bot assigns them accordingly.
+If the user already has the role, it will be removed from them.

 # Management